Quick/Nimble/README.md

   README](https://github.com/Quick/Quick#how-to-install-quick).

 Nimble can currently be installed in one of two ways: using a pre-release version of CocoaPods, or with git submodules.
+The master branch of Nimble supports Swift 1.2.
+For Swift 1.1 support, use the `swift-1.1` branch.

 ## Installing Nimble as a Submodule